 Around 1959 - The Gyo Obata House 1, 915 Greeley Avenue, Webster Groves MO.
 Engineer, John Nix; built by E. C. Mikkelsen; photos by Arthur Fillmore.
 Featured in Architectural Record Houses of 1959.
 Sold to John and Joan Frain.

 1960 - The John L. Wilson House, 29 Trent Drive, Saint Louis MO.
 Featured in Architectural Record Houses of 1961.
 Built by William and Nelson Cunliff; landscape design, Harriet Rhodes Bakewell; interiors, Eleanor LeMaire; structural engineer, Albert Alper; HVAC, Harold P. Brehm; photos, Art Fillmore.
 Sold to Thomas and Martha Hays.

 1964 - The Gyo Obata House 2, 10042 Litzsinger Road, St. Louis MO.
 Engineer, Al Alper; built by E. C. Mikkelsen Construction Company.
 Featured in Architectural Record Houses of 1967.
 Over time, a second story was modified (second photo) and many Obata featured were renovated away.
 Sold in 2018.
 Destroyed.

-1969 - The Gyo Obata Beach House, available on Airbnb.
+1969 - The Gyo Obata Beach House.
+Status unknown.

 Sources include: Architectural Record; HOK; Kiku Obata.